Abdulrahman-Khalid/Face-Generation-GAN/README.md

 ## 📝 About This Nano-Degree

-Become an expert in neural networks, and learn to implement them using the deep learning framework PyTorch.
-Build convolutional networks for image recognition, recurrent networks for sequence generation, generative adversarial networks for image generation, and learn how to deploy models accessible from a website.
+The Deep Learning Nanodegree program offers you a solid introduction to the world of artificial intelligence.
+In this program, you’ll master fundamentals that will enable you to go further in the field, launch or advance a career, and join the next generation of deep learning talent that will help define a beneficial, new, AI-powered future for our world.
+You will study cutting-edge topics such as Neural Networks, Convolutional Neural Networks, Recurrent Neural Networks, Generative Adversarial Networks, and Network Deployment, and build projects in PyTorch and NumPy.
+You’ll learn from authorities such Ian Goodfellow and Jun-Yan Zhu, inventors of types of generative adversarial networks, as well as AI experts, Sebastian Thrun and Andrew Trask.
+For anyone interested in this transformational technology, this program is an ideal point-of-entry.
+The program is comprised of 5 courses and 5 projects.
+Each project you build will be an opportunity to prove your skills and demonstrate what you’ve learned in your lessons.

 -----------------------------------------------------------------------------------------------------------------------
 ## 📝 About This Course
 ### 🌟 Generative Adversarial Networks

-This course is part of udacity deep learning nano-degree program in which you canearn to understand and implement a Deep Convolutional GAN (generative adversarial network) to generate realistic images, with Ian Goodfellow, the inventor of GANs, and Jun-Yan Zhu, the creator of CycleGANs.
+This course is part of udacity deep learning nano-degree program in which you can Learn to understand and implement a Deep Convolutional GAN (generative adversarial network) to generate realistic images, with Ian Goodfellow, the inventor of GANs, and Jun-Yan Zhu, the creator of CycleGANs.

 -----------------------------------------------------------------------------------------------------------------------------
 ## 📝 About This Project
-### ✔ Face Generation with PyTorch
+### ✔ Generate Faces

-This project, uses generative adversarial networks to generate new images of faces.
+Learn to understand Generative Adversarial Networks with the model’s inventor, Ian Goodfellow.
+Then, apply what you’ve learned in this project and implement a Deep Convolutional GAN.
+This DCGAN is made of a pair of multi-layer neural networks that compete against each other until one learns to generate realistic images of faces.

 -----------------------------------------------------------------------------------------------------------------------
 ## 🎉🎈 Deep Learning Nano-Degree Certificate